mahyahhp/life-in-the-uk-test/README.md

 * Visiting the UK parliment: - write to your local MP in advance to ask for tickets - you can queue on the day at the public entrance (free)
 * the Commonwealth has 54 member states.
 Membership is voluntary.
 The Commonwealth has no power over its members, although it can suspend membership.
 * the United Nations (UN): 190 members.
 The UN was set up after the Second World War and aims to prevent war and promote international peace and security.
-* the UN Security Council: recommends action when there are international crises and threats to peace. <br>- The UK is one of five permanent members of the Security Council.
+* the UN Security Council: recommends action when there are international crises and threats to peace. <br>- 15 countries, 10 non-permanent elected for two-years and 5 permanent ones <br>- The UK is one of five permanent members of the Security Council (China, France, Russian Federation, the United Kingdom, and the United States).
 * NATO: It also aims to maintain peace between all of its members.
 * The House of Lords can suggest amendments or propose new laws, which are then discussed by MPs.
 It checks laws that have been passed by the House of Commons to ensure they are fit for purpose.
 It also holds the government to account to make sure that it is working in the best interests of the people.
 * Since 1958, the Prime Minister has had the power to nominate peers just for their own lifetime.
 These are called life peers.
 They have usually had an important career in politics, business, law or another profession.
 Life peers are appointed by the monarch on the advice of the Prime Minister.